 1. Answer the question ‘why now…?’

-The primary goal for many mature applicants is to train for a new career.
-If so, whatever career area you have in mind, show awareness of its specific challenges, and that you’ve researched this before you apply.
+If your primary goal is to train for a new career, show you’re aware of the specific challenges of that career, and that you’ve researched it before you apply.

-4. Understand the time commitments of degree study
+4. Show you understand the time commitments of degree study

 5. Keep your statement story honest – and personal

 You might have fewer tangible reasons for applying to university as a mature applicant than simply training for a new career.